calccrypto/OpenPGP/README.md

 Operator= and the copy constructor have been overloaded for the data structures that need deep copy.

-To build the command line program:
+To build the command line program run make on OpenPGP/exec/main.cpp
-    Use the Code::Blocks project file

-    or

-    make

-    or

-    (from OpenPGP directory)
-    g++ -std=c++11 -Wall */*.cpp *.cpp -lgmpxx -lgmp

-    or some equivalent.

-When building for another project, remember to link GMP to the main program.

 Notes:
     Keyrings were not implemented.
 Rather, keys are read